 In addition to retaining current clients and attracting new ones, sales engineers help clients solve any problems that arise when the product is installed.
 Afterward, they may continue to serve as a liaison between the client and their company.
 Increasingly, sales engineers are asked to undertake additional tasks related to sales, such as market research, because of their familiarity with clients' purchasing needs.
 Drawing on this same familiarity, sales engineers may help identify and develop new products.

 Some sales engineers have large territories and travel extensively.
-Because sales regions may cover several States, sales engineers may be away from home for several days or even weeks at a time, often traveling by airplane.
-Others cover a smaller region and travel mostly by car, spending few nights away from home.
-International travel to secure contracts with foreign clients is becoming more common.
+Because sales regions may cover several states, sales engineers may be away from home for several days or even weeks at a time.
+Other sales engineers cover a smaller region and spend only a few nights away from home.

 A bachelor's degree in engineering usually is required for a person to become a sales engineer.
 However, workers without a degree, but with previous experience in sales and technical experience or training, sometimes hold the title of sales engineer.
 Also, workers who have a degree in a science, such as chemistry, or even a degree in business with little or no previous sales experience, may be called sales engineers.

 University engineering programs generally require 4 years of study.
 They vary in content, but all contain courses in math and the physical sciences, as well as general education courses such as English and communications.
 In addition, most require the development of computer skills.
 Some programs offer a general engineering curriculum; students then specialize on the job or in graduate school.
 Most programs, however, require students to choose an area of specialization.
 The most common majors are electrical, mechanical, and civil engineering, but some programs offer additional majors, such as chemical, biomedical, and computer hardware engineering.